Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 0. Read positions (x,y,z)_{i=1,N} by 'read(17) x,y,z', and quaternions (e0,e1,e2,e3)_{j=1,N/5} from the file by 'read(30) e0,e1,e2,e3'.

 * The package of generating hydrogen-disordered ice structures is installed from  https://pypi.python.org/pypi/GenIce/ by the author Dr. M. Matsumoto.
-Crystal type of structures (1c, 1h, etc) is shown at https://github.com/vitroid/GenIce/ (Reh.
+Crystal type of structures (1c, 1h, etc) is shown at https://github.com/vitroid/GenIce/ (Ref.
 4).

 1. Summation of five sites of water and to make advance in time, o.
 'd{\bf V}_{j}/dt=\sum_{k=1,5} {\bf F}_{k}/m_{j},